10 most dangerous jobs in Australia

 Manufacturing

 Manufacturing includes light industry roles such as clothing and textiles, as well as heavy industries like metal manufacturing and oil and chemical manufacturing.
-The heavy industries are predominantly more dangerous with 19 people losing their lives while working in the manufacturing industry in 2020.
+The heavy industries are predominantly more dangerous, with 12 people losing their lives while working in the manufacturing industry in 2023.

 Wholesale trade

 Some roles in the wholesale trade industry include transportation and material moving occupations, and installation, maintenance and repair occupations.
 Dangers include body stressing, falls, slips and trips, being hit by moving objects as well as machinery and equipment such as forklifts and pallets.
-In 2020, there were 2 fatalities in the industry.
+In 2023, there were 1.1 deaths per 100,000 workers in the industry.

 Number 10